-- 7 After polling day, the Prime Minister is likely to indicate that the incumbent government will operate in accordance with the caretaker convention until the political situation is resolved and the new administration has been sworn in (see paragraphs 6.21 to 6.40 of the Cabinet Manual about decision making during periods of caretaker government and the role of departments in that process). - 8 During the caretaker period, Ministers continue to hold full executive authority, and are entitled to receive the same level of support that they normally receive from the departments and agencies for which they are responsible, including being advised and getting information for the purposes of administering government business within their portfolios. - 9 Ministers should, however, ensure that any requests that they make for advice or information from their officials are for the purposes of their portfolio responsibilities and not for party political purposes (including negotiations to form a government). - 10 In summary, there are two arms to the caretaker convention: - 10.1 Where it is not clear who will form the next government: - 10.1.1 the normal business of government, and the day to day administration of departments and other agencies in the State sector may continue as usual; - 10.1.2 decisions taken and specific policy determined before the start of the caretaker period may usually be implemented;
+- After polling day, the Prime Minister is likely to indicate that the incumbent government will operate in accordance with the caretaker convention until the political situation is resolved and the new administration has been sworn in (see paragraphs 6.21 to 6.40 of the Cabinet Manual about decision making during periods of caretaker government and the role of public service agencies in that process). - During the caretaker period, Ministers continue to hold full executive authority, and are entitled to receive the same level of support that they normally receive from the agencies for which they are responsible, including being advised and getting information for the purposes of administering government business within their portfolios. - 9 Ministers should, however, ensure that any requests that they make for advice or information from their officials are for the purposes of their portfolio responsibilities and not for party political purposes (including negotiations to form a government). - In summary, there are two arms to the caretaker convention: - 10.1 Where it is not clear who will form the next government: - 10.1.1 the normal business of government, and the day to day administration of public sector agencies may continue as usual;

-10.1.3 decisions on significant issues, new policy or changes to existing policy, and issues with long-term implications should be deferred if possible.
+- decisions taken and specific policy determined before the start of the caretaker period may usually be implemented; - decisions on significant issues, new policy or changes to existing policy, and issues with long-term implications should be deferred if possible.
 If deferral is not possible, short-term solutions should be sought.
 If this is not feasible, decisions should be made after consultation with other parties.

 No hard and fast rules are possible.
 The practical consequences of this restraint may vary according to the political context.
-Ministers may need to take into account various considerations, both on whether it is appropriate or necessary to proceed on a matter, and how it should be handled.
+Ministers may need to take into account various considerations, in determining whether it is appropriate or necessary to proceed on a matter, and how it should be handled.

-10.2 Where it is clear who will form the new government, but they have not yet taken office, the government continues in caretaker mode until Ministers are formally appointed.
-The outgoing government should undertake no new policy initiatives, and should act on the advice of the incoming government on any significant constitutional, economic or other issue that cannot be delayed until the new government formally takes office - even if the outgoing government disagrees with the course of action proposed.
+Where it is clear who will form the new government, but they have not yet taken office, the government continues in caretaker mode until Ministers are formally appointed.
+The outgoing government should undertake no new policy initiatives and should act on the advice of the incoming government on any significant constitutional, economic or other issue that cannot be delayed until the new government formally takes office - even if the outgoing government disagrees with the course of action proposed.
 Situations of this kind are likely to be relatively short-lived, as a swift transition between administrations is enabled by New Zealand's constitutional arrangements, including section 6(2)(a) of the Constitution Act 1986.